Engee documentation

 Notebook

-The presented code in Julia language implements the simulation of an unmanned aerial vehicle (UAV) flight over a generated 3D landscape.
-The programme includes several key steps.
+The presented Julia code implements a simulation of an unmanned aerial vehicle (UAV) flying over a generated 3D landscape.
+The program includes several key stages.

 1. Landscape generation using trigonometric functions and random noise to create realistic terrain.

-3. Trajectory visualisation in 2D and 3D, as well as flight animation taking into account detected obstacles.
+3. Visualization of the trajectory in 2D and 3D, as well as flight animation based on the detected obstacles.

-The code demonstrates the application of numerical methods, linear algebra and interactive graphics in Julia, making it useful for autonomous navigation, robotics and terrain analysis tasks.
+The code demonstrates the use of numerical methods, linear algebra, and interactive graphics in Julia, which makes it useful for autonomous navigation, robotics, and terrain analysis tasks.

-LinearAlgebra connects the built-in library for linear algebraic operations (matrices, vectors, expansions, norms, etc.).
+LinearAlgebra connects a built-in library for linear algebraic operations (matrices, vectors, decompositions, norms, etc.).

-plotlyjs() activates the PlotlyJS backend for interactive visualisation.
+plotlyjs() activates the PlotlyJS backend for interactive visualization.

 In [ ]: